Updated on March 4th, 2025 by Felix Martinez

 Emerson has an impressive dividend growth record, particularly given its heavy reliance on industrial and commercial customers, who struggle during recessions or downturn in the energy sector.

-We see the stock as somewhat overvalued today.
-While the dividend growth streak is notable, the total return potential for the stock is mediocre at this point.
+We see the stock as somewhat undervalued today.
+While the dividend growth streak is notable, the total return potential is decent at this point.

-As a result, Emerson earns a hold rating due to projected returns.
+As a result, Emerson earns a buy rating due to projected returns.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: